mjordan/riprap/README.md

 If the resource is not found, the response will be `404`.
 If the `{id}` is not valid for some other reason, the HTTP response will be `400`.

-To start the web server, From within the `riprap` directory run the following command:
+To start the web server, from within the `riprap` directory run the following command:

 `php bin/console server:start`